When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Introduction

 \section{Introduction}

-The study of road congestion pricing is central to transportation economics and traces back to 1920 with the seminal work of Pigou~\cite{pigou}.
+The study of road congestion pricing is central to transportation economics and traces back to 1920 with the seminal work of Pigou \cite{pigou}.
 Since then, the marginal cost pricing of roads, where users pay for the externalities they impose on others, has been widely accepted as a mechanism to alleviate traffic congestion.
-In particular, congestion pricing can be used to steer users away from the user equilibrium (UE) traffic pattern, which forms when users selfishly minimize their own travel times~\cite{how-bad-is-selfish}, towards the system optimal (SO) traffic pattern~\cite{Sheffi1985}.
+In particular, congestion pricing can be used to steer users away from the user equilibrium (UE) traffic pattern~\cite{tsekeris2009design}, which forms when users selfishly minimize their own travel times\ifarxiv~\cite{how-bad-is-selfish,roughgarden2005selfish}\else~\cite{roughgarden2005selfish}\fi, towards the system optimum (SO)~\cite{Sheffi1985}.
 Despite the system-wide benefits of congestion pricing, its practical adoption has been limited~\cite{SMALL2001310}.
-A primary driving force behind the public opposition to congestion pricing has been the resultant inequity, e.g., high income users are likely to get the most benefit with shorter travel times while low income users suffer exceedingly large travel times since they avoid the high toll roads.
-Several empirical works have noted the regressive nature of congestion pricing~\cite{eliasson2001road,manville-empirical} and a recent theoretical work~\cite{gemici_et_al:LIPIcs:2019:10270} has characterized the influence of road tolls on the Gini coefficient, a measure of wealth inequality.
-Most notably, the latter paper~\cite{gemici_et_al:LIPIcs:2019:10270} developed an \textit{Inequity Theorem} for users travelling between the same origin-destination (O-D) pair, and proved that any form of road tolls increases wealth inequality.
-These rigorous critiques are mirrored by opinions expressed in the popular press that congestion fees amount to ``a tax on the working class~\cite{nyt-cp}.''
+A primary driving force behind the public opposition to congestion pricing has been the resultant inequity, e.g., high income users are likely to get the most benefit with shorter travel times while low income users suffer \ifarxiv exceedingly \fi large travel times since they avoid the high toll roads.
+Several empirical works have noted the regressive nature of congestion pricing\ifarxiv~\cite{eliasson2001road,manville-empirical} \else~\cite{manville-empirical} \fi and a recent theoretical work by \cite{gemici_et_al:LIPIcs:2019:10270} has also characterized the influence of road tolls on wealth inequality.
+In particular,\ifarxiv the latter paper\fi~\cite{gemici_et_al:LIPIcs:2019:10270} developed an \textit{Inequity Theorem} for users travelling between the same origin-destination (O-D) pair, and proved that any form of road tolls would increase the wealth inequality.
+These rigorous critiques are complemented by opinions expressed in the popular press that congestion fees amount to ``a tax on the working class~\cite{nyt-cp}.''